- Home

 - The use, and any related expenses of using, University facilities, such as laboratory space.

-- PI compensation over the sponsor salary cap, such as the Department of Health and Human Services (HHS) salary cap.
+- PI compensation over a sponsor salary cap, such as the Department of Health and Human Services (HHS) salary cap.

 III.
 Proposal and Internal Approval Process